Construction worker safety tips

 Dust, mildew, asbestos, and other airborne pollutants can all contribute to developing serious respiratory conditions

-According to the Australian Institute of Health and Safety, more than 10,000 Australians will develop lung cancer, and up to 103,000 workers will be diagnosed with silicosis due to their current exposure to silica dust.
+According to a Curtin University study, more than 10,000 Australians will develop lung cancer, and up to 103,000 workers will be diagnosed with silicosis due to their current exposure to silica dust.

 The spike in this disease is attributed to the increasing popularity of engineered stone worktops.
 Around 350 construction workers have reported suffering from silicosis due to this occupational hazard.